 ISP 150

-Online Courses
+Online, Hybrid, and Remote Courses

 PURPOSE

-Establishes the standards for online courses, aiming for best practices and effective teaching and learning.
+Establishes the standards for online, hybrid, and remote courses, aiming for best practices and exceptional teaching and learning for students.
 Especially important are the ideas of designing, starting, communicating within, managing, and improving the course.

 SUMMARY

-Online courses are equivalent to face-to-face courses in content and quality, including equivalent contact time expected for the credit hours of the course.
-To help students achieve the learning outcomes, online courses should be designed with student engagement, interaction and reflection in mind.
-Clackamas does not endorse self-paced courses that require little or no instructor and student engagement.
+Online, hybrid, and remote courses are equivalent to in-person courses in content and quality, including equivalent contact time expected for the credit hours of the course.
+To help students achieve the learning outcomes, online, hybrid, and remote courses should be designed with student engagement, regular and substantive interaction (RSI), and reflection in mind.
+Clackamas does not endorse online or self-paced courses that require little or no instructor and student engagement.

-To best ensure quality of online courses, all instructors assigned online courses must be given adequate preparation and training.
+To best ensure quality of online, hybrid, and remote courses, all instructors assigned courses must be given appropriate preparation and training.
 The focus should always be on effective teaching of the material.
 From the design of the course through its implementation and ending, instructors should strive for substantive interaction and active engagement with all students.
-If instructors wish to improve their online courses, Clackamas fully supports their professional development in this area.
+If instructors wish to improve their online, hybrid, and remote courses, Clackamas fully supports their professional development in this area.
 It is imperative that all CCC classes provide high quality and meaningful educational experiences.

 STANDARD

-Assigning the course.
-No faculty shall be expected to teach an online course without adequate preparation and training (see article 12.C of the full time faculty contract, article 2.Q of the part time faculty contract [2016-9]).
-If a department has no set training procedure, it is highly advisable that an instructor contact Instructional Support and Professional Development (ISPD) at least three months before teaching an online course for the first time.
+Assigning the course: No faculty shall be expected to teach an online, hybrid, or remote course without appropriate preparation and training (see article 12.C of the full time faculty contract, article 10.B of the associate faculty contract [2022-26]).
+If a department has no set training procedure, it is highly advisable that an instructor contact Online Learning & Educational Technology (OLET) as soon as possible prior to teaching an online, hybrid, or remote course for the first time.

-Designing the course.
-Even before the course meets, instructors should design their courses with consideration for the different parameters of an online class.
-This includes different modes for active learning and accessibility.
-All online classes must comply with both copyright law and the Americans with Disabilities Act (for instance, using closed caption videos, webpages that will work well with screenreaders, and so on).
-Given that students’ primary interface with the course will be online, instructors should be mindful of their responsibility to provide course materials that help diverse learners attain the outcomes for the class.
+Designing the course: Even before the course meets, instructors should design their courses with consideration for the different parameters of an online, hybrid, or remote class.
+This includes different strategies for active learning, assessment, and accessibility.
+All classes and materials regardless of course modality (see ISP 151 Course Modalities) must comply with copyright law and both the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act.
+For instance, instructors should post videos with closed captions (cc) and transcripts, provide alternative text for all images and graphs, and so on.
+Given that students’ primary interface with online, hybrid, or remote courses will be through an online platform, instructors should be mindful of their responsibility to provide course materials that help diverse learners attain the outcomes for the class.

-Starting the course.
-Instructors have a particular responsibility to establish course expectations in the first week of the class.
-They should ensure that the course is visible, its content is functional, and that the syllabus is prominently available (see ISP 160A for required syllabus content).
-Students should be made aware of academic and other support resources (e.g. the Disability Resource Center and the Learning Center).
+Starting the course: Instructors have a particular responsibility to establish course expectations in the first week of the class.
+They should ensure that the course is visible, its content is functional and accessible, and that the syllabus is prominently available (see ISP 160A for required syllabus content).
+Students should be made aware of academic and other support resources (e.g. the Disability Resource Center and the Dye Learning Resource Center).
 Instructors should also establish how (and how frequently) students are expected to interact with course content, the instructor, and each other.

-Communicating within the course.
-Online instructors should strive for frequent, active, and meaningful communication with their students.
-Ideally, students should receive instructor response within 48 hours (or 2 business days) for emails or discussion board questions, and within one week for feedback on assignments.
+Communicating within the course: Online, hybrid, and remote instructors should strive for frequent, active, and meaningful communication with their students, i.e. regular and substantive interaction (RSI).
+Ideally, students should receive instructor response within 48 hours (or 2 business days) for emails or discussion activities, and within one week for feedback on assignments.